-To prevent the adverse impacts of stormwater runoff, the stormwater performance standards in Section 6 must be met at all construction activity or land disturbance that individually or as part of a Common Plan of Development resulting in disturbance of land in excess of the thresholds defined in Section 3.1.

-The following activities are exempt from the requirements for submittal and approval of a stormwater management plan under Section 4:
+To prevent the adverse impacts of stormwater runoff, the stormwater performance standards in Section 6 must be met at new development sites.
+These standards apply to construction activities as described under Section 3.1.
+The following activities are exempt from the requirements for submittal and approval of a stormwater management plan under Section 4, but must comply with the stormwater performance standards in Section 6:

-- A. Additions or modifications to existing single family structures as approved by the Designated Agent. - B. Residential developments that do not disturb more than 40,000 square feet of land, provided that they are not part of a larger common development plan.

-- C. Repairs to any stormwater treatment system deemed necessary by the Designated Agent. - D. Any emergency activity that is immediately necessary for the protection of life, property or the environment, as determined by the Designated Agent. - E. Any agricultural activity which is consistent with an approved soil conservation plan prepared or approved by the U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS). - F. Any logging which is consistent with a timber management plan approved under the Forest Cutting Practices Act by the Massachusetts Department of Conservation and Recreation. - G. Work undertaken by the Hampden Highway Department; and - H. Repairs or replacement of an existing sewage disposal system deemed necessary by the Board of Health.
+- A. Additions or modifications to existing single family structures; - B. Developments that do not disturb more than 40,000 square feet of land, provided that they are not part of a larger common development plan; - C. Repairs to any stormwater treatment system deemed necessary by the Designated Agent; - D. Any emergency activity that is immediately necessary for the protection of life, property or the environment, as determined by the Designated Agent; and - E. Single family residential uses disturbing less than 40,000 square feet.